rohit-chandra/Customer_Churn_Analysis/README.md

 | Churn                  |  Categorical   | binary (1: churn, 0: non-churn) - Class label |

-## Description of the problem being solved/investigated.
+## Problem being solved/investigated

 Using different multi-classification algorithms that give accurate classifications of the dataset and employ the recognized pattern from the data to make the best decision about each existing customer in the dataset set.

-Questions to Investigate:
+Questions to Investigate?

 Main factors that lead customers to the cancellation decision based on the following metrics
 * Poor service quality